 At the conclusion of the Title IX assessment, the Title IX Coordinator, will determine the appropriate manner of resolution.
-If the reported information would not support a policy violation, accepting all reported information as true, the Title IX Coordinator may decline to pursue an investigation.
+If the reported information would not support a violation of Prohibited Conduct, accepting all reported information as true, the Title IX Coordinator may decline to pursue an investigation, and, when appropriate, refer the incident to the relevant College office.
 It is at the discretion of the Title IX Coordinator to determine which method of resolution is appropriate.

-The Title IX Coordinator will communicate the decided upon manner of resolution to the complainant in writing.
+The Title IX Coordinator will communicate the decided upon manner of resolution to the reporting party in writing.
 Depending on the circumstances and requested resolution, the respondent may or may not be notified of the report or resolution.
 A respondent will be notified when the action would impact a respondent, such as protective measures that restrict the respondent's movement on campus, the initiation of an investigation or the decision to involve the respondent in a formal process.
 If an investigation is initiated, the respondent and complainant will be informed of the nature of the alleged conduct and/or potential charges being investigated.